 It means protecting the environment as we build, making buildings more energy efficient and boosting economic development for communities.

 It’s time you got involved.

-A great way to access a career in construction is to join an apprenticeship programme.
-We offer our apprenticeships to the best candidates only and we make sure that everyone gets the attention they need.
+A great way to access a career in construction is by joining an apprenticeship programme.
+We only offer our apprenticeships to the best candidates, and we make sure that everyone gets the attention they need.